Scriptize/LimblessGPT/README.md

 If you fork this repo, run `pip install -r requirements.txt` to install dependencies

-If you want to have access to LimblessGPT in Discord when it is deployed in the future, [click here!](https://discord.com/api/oauth2/authorize?client_id=1084338217274322964&permissions=8&scope=bot)
+If you want to have LimblessGPT in your Discord server, [click here!](https://discord.com/api/oauth2/authorize?client_id=1084338217274322964&permissions=8&scope=bot)

 ## Usage ⚙️
 `/start` begins the conversation